 Gould, wearing a 1970 pornstache, RayBans and silence (he makes his mark with few lines) stands out.
 Sutherland was far loopier/hippier in “Kelly’s Heroes.”

 The Altmanesque characters-talking-over-each-other art was never more perfect that when Roger Bowen and Gary Burghoff — as Col. Blake and Cpl.
 Radar O’Reilly — did it.

 A lot of people appearing here, including Kellerman, became part of Altman’s repertory company in the years and decades that followed.

-From “Dr. Strangelove” through “M*A*S*H” is still widely regarded as the peak decade for cinematic satire, with Altman’s anti-war war film the exclamation point (more or less) on an era.
+From “Dr. Strangelove” through “M*A*S*H,” the ’60s are still widely regarded as the peak decade for cinematic satire, with Altman’s anti-war war film the exclamation point (more or less) on an era.
 I’ve taken college classes devoted to that subject and these films.

 But unlike most of the others, the once-adored “M*A*S*H” is really showing its age.
 I’d go so far as to call it “obsolescent” now.

 MPA Rating: R, blood, nudity, sexual situations, profanity